HSU student with Cerebral palsy graduates with grandfather by his side - NewsBreak

 Creach said their relationship has grown even stronger over the past couple of years at HSU, through the good times and bad.
 He said, even on his worst physical days, his grandfather’s presence helped give him strength to press on.

-“Honestly, I don’t really know where I’d be without him, so I’m very lucky that I have him in the first place,” Creach said.Christoval promotes assistant Matt Lowry to head of boys basketball team
+“Honestly, I don’t really know where I’d be without him, so I’m very lucky that I have him in the first place,” Creach said.Authorities search for missing girl last seen in Trinity

 As Hardin Simmons’ commencement ceremony approaches, Doloff and Creach’s daily academic routine comes to a close, but Creach said he is forever grateful for the role his grandfather played in his life.